Pravinakajerry/ChatGLM-6B/README_en.md

 ### Quantization

 By default, the model parameters are loaded with FP16 precision, which require about 13GB of GPU memory.
-It your GPU memory is limited, you can try to load the model parameters with quantization:
+If your GPU memory is limited, you can try to load the model parameters with quantization:

 ```python
 # Change according to your hardware.
 Only support 4/8 bit quantization now.